|

 Smallbridge Hall) and then again by marriage to the Pelhams.

-In 1638 Herbet Pelham took his five motherless children and a number of
+In 1638 Herbert Pelham took his five motherless children and a number

 from the neighbouring villages of Earls Colne, White Colne and Colne Engaine